nkss-dev/atlas/courses/CSPC31.md

 # Objectives

--To develop the understanding of advanced data structures.
+- To develop the understanding of advanced data structures.
--To develop the understanding of algorithmic design paradigms.
+- To develop the understanding of algorithmic design paradigms.

 # Content